Seven hurt, two in critical condition, after car hits pedestrians in Dublin

 A damaged vehicle in the grounds of the Church of the Immaculate Conception in Clondalkin.
 Photograph: Niall Carson/PA Wire

-It is understood that a priest – but not the local parish priest – was the driver of the car and that he is among those being treated after the incident.
+An eye-witness described how several people became trapped under the car which is understood to have been driven by a priest who suddenly fell ill while driving.

-A funeral which was due to take place at the church this morning was deferred for a number of hours.
+The crash occurred at the Church of Immaculate Conception in Clondalkin at 10.20am on Monday.

-Witness and mourner Larry Noonan said that other people jumped out of the way to avoid the collision.
+Witness and mourner Larry Noonan said people jumped out of the way to avoid the collision.

 Mr Noonan, from Blackrock in south Dublin, said: “There was about 200 people standing around waiting for the hearse to arrive when there was a rumble of noise, it sounded like the church was collapsing, the sound was unbelievable and then we saw people rushing back.